The Lands

 Many Hills

 The Many Hills are so named simply because the Narman visitors to the area were accustomed to the coast and had never seen so many hills stretching away into the distance.
 They are gently rolling hills which become rugged in the centre.
 There are scattered farms and villages in its western parts and some iron mining in its centre.
 In its east are wild pastures in which Centaur hunt and play.
 Only recently have settlers from Grazia encroached on these fields.
+On its northern borders is located the independent Tower of Lore and its university town.

 The Eastern Expanse